neurocipher-io/neurocipher-platform/docs/observability/OBS-002-Monitoring-Dashboards-and-Tracing.md

 Establish a single standard for metrics, dashboards, and distributed tracing across the Neurocipher Pipeline and external orchestrator (see docs/integrations/README.md) systems.
 The goal is full situational awareness, fast anomaly detection, and consistent telemetry across all services.

+This observability pattern is parameterized by the capacity/cost assumptions in `docs/CAP-001-Capacity-Model.md`; the KPIs below inherit the same QPS, queue, and Weaviate throughput targets referenced by OBS-001.